Skip to content Skip to main navigation Report an accessibility issue

 • If possible, allow visitors to try it out themselves

-• Insure that your poster always has at least 2 team members present and rotate so that you can visit other posters
+• Ensure that your poster/display always has at least 2 team members present and rotate so that you can visit other posters

 • Knock down: 4–5 p.m.